-Filling of sand will lead to loss of agricultural land and its associated vegetation (small shrubs and herbs) loss and affect the species within the proposed project site and indirectly to those faunal species who use this land as a residence and corridor for movement.
+Filling of sand would lead to loss of agricultural land and its associated vegetation (small shrubs and herbs) loss and affect the species within the proposed project site and indirectly to those faunal species who use this land as a residence and corridor for movement.
+During the construction phase regular movement of vehicles, machinery and people would expose the natural environment to vehicular emissions and unnatural levels of noise, light and vibrations, but also dislodges fine soil particles generating dust.

-During the construction phase regular movement of vehicles, machinery and people will be there.
-Movement of vehicles and machinery over the land surface not only exposes the natural environment to vehicular emissions and unnatural levels of noise, light and vibrations, but also dislodges fine soil particles generating dust.
+However, there is not IUCN threatened species or critical habitat in the project area, the impact on terrestrial flora and fauna is assessed to be negligible to low.

-Given there is not IUCN threatened species or critical habitat in the project area, the impacts on terrestrial flora and fauna is negligible to low.
+- Minimum clearing of land clearing for the approach road to minimize damage to the natural topography and landscape - Provision of landscaped areas, where possible, around and within the Project Site using indigenous species to provide habitat for terrestrial and riparian species and improve aesthetics. - Green belt development to be initiated with plantation of local species for stabilization of the filled in material and engage with local forest department and Upazilla administration for plantation activities outside the project area.

-- Land clearing would be kept minimum to the extent practicable for the approach road and damage to the natural topography and landscape would be minimized.
-Provision of landscaped areas, where possible, around and within the Project Site would be done using indigenous species to supply habitat for terrestrial and riparian species and improve aesthetics. - Green belt development shall be initiated with plantation of local species for stabilization of the filled in material and engage with local forest department and Upazilla administration for plantation activities outside the project area. - 8.
-Impact on aquatic flora and fauna during preconstruction and construction phase
+9. Impact on aquatic flora and fauna

-The impacts on aquatic flora and fauna during Preconstruction Phase and Construction Phase would be from Return Water of sand slurry to river in proposed power plant area and construction camp area, construction of water intake station and jetty, movement of river traffic for transporting construction materials and machinery, discharge of sewage into the river water.
+There would be adverse impact on aquatic flora and fauna from discharge of return Water of sand slurry to river construction of water intake station and jetty, movement of river traffic for transporting construction materials and machinery, discharge of sewage into the river water.

-- o Compaction and stabilization of banks would be done to ensure that no bank soil is washed away. - The faunal activity reduces in mid-afternoon so, the ideal time to enter the branch channel would be preferably mid-afternoon. - Presence of adequate spill kits at site would be ensured to handle accidental oil spillage. - Project proponent would promote local fish breeding sites in consultation with Fishery Department for supporting the local fishermen by fish spawning and introduction of pollutant resistant fish species in the nearby fishing zone. - 9.
-Adverse impacts on community and project-affected livelihoods.
+- Compaction and stabilization of banks would be done to ensure that no bank soil is washed away. - As faunal activity reduces in mid-afternoon so, the ideal time to enter the branch channel would be preferably mid-afternoon. - Presence of adequate spill kits at site would be ensured to handle accidental oil spillage. - Project proponent would promote local fish breeding sites in consultation with Fishery Department for supporting the local fishermen by fish spawning and introduction of pollutant resistant fish species in the nearby fishing zone.